firebase/genkit/docs/flows.md

 *   The `streamSchema` option specifies the type of values your flow streams.
-    This does not necessarily need to be the same type as the `outputSchema`, which is the type of the flow’s complete output.
+    This does not necessarily need to be the same type as the `outputSchema`, which is the type of the flow's complete output.
 *   `streamingCallback` is a callback function that takes a single parameter, of the type specified by `streamSchema`.
 Whenever data becomes available within your flow, send the data to the output stream by calling this function.
 Note